NoobishSVK/DiscordSpecsRP/README.md

 If you'd like to support the development of DiscordSpecsRP, consider donating at [ko-fi.com/specinator](https://ko-fi.com/specinator). 💜
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/P5P1BTSLT)

-## 🤝 Contributing
+## 🤝 Code contribution
-If you're interested in contributing to DiscordSpecsRP, feel free to do so, any improvements are welcome! 🤗
+If you're interested in contributing with new code / improvements to DiscordSpecsRP, feel free to do so! 🤗